 - Case studies

 How will you use technology to implement the training methodologies you select?
 For example, it may not be possible to deliver instructor-led training in person.
-You may need to incorporate technology so that workers may be able to participate via Zoom or other communication software.
+You may need to incorporate a sales training tool so that workers may be able to participate via Zoom or other communication software.

 You may also need to select and implement a learning management system that helps training participants access training as well as track their progress.